concur/developer.concur.com/src/api-guides/expense/deeplink-url.md

 {% include prerelease.html %}

 The Deeplink URL integration provides the ability for a user on a third-party website or portal to access the resource in Concur Expense.
-This is useful when the user needs to navigate to the SAP Concur Solutions website or the SAP Concur Mobile app to complete their operation on the resource or requires more insights on the resource than that provided in the third-party website or portal.
+This is useful when the user needs to navigate to the SAP Concur solutions website or the SAP Concur Mobile app to complete their operation on the resource, or requires more insights on the resource than that provided in the third-party website or portal.

 * [Limitations](#limitations)
 * [Process Flow](#process-flow)